hpc/libcircle/HACKING.md

 Things that would be nice to have in libcircle
 ==============================================

-## Multi-Queue Support

-It would be useful to implement queue item tagging as part of the API.
-This would allow for providing a developer with the illusion of multiple queues without the overhead of actually running multiple instances of the libcircle algorithm.

 ## Variable-Size Queue Items

 Right now, the queue item size is fixed by the CIRCLE_MAX_STRING_LEN constant.